PLC Ladder Programming Training Course

 Smart Robots for Developers

-84 HoursA Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its capabilities based on the knowledge it acquires.
-These robots can collaborate with humans, working alongside them and learning from their behavior.
-They are not only proficient in manual tasks but also excel in cognitive functions.
-In addition to physical robots, Smart Robots can be purely software-based, operating as applications within a computer without any physical interaction with the world.
+84 HoursA Smart Robot is an Artificial Intelligence (AI) system capable of learning from its surroundings and experiences, enhancing its abilities based on acquired knowledge.
+These robots can collaborate with humans, working alongside them and adapting to their behavior.
+Beyond manual tasks, Smart Robots are also equipped to handle cognitive functions.
+They can exist as physical robots or purely software-based applications, operating within a computer without physical interaction with the world.

 In this instructor-led, live training, participants will explore various technologies, frameworks, and techniques for programming different types of mechanical Smart Robots.
 They will then apply this knowledge to complete their own Smart Robot projects.

-The course is divided into four sections, each consisting of three days of lectures, discussions, and hands-on robot development in a live lab environment.
-Each section concludes with a practical, hands-on project to allow participants to practice and demonstrate their acquired skills.
+The course is structured into four sections, each spanning three days of lectures, discussions, and hands-on robot development in a live lab environment.
+Each section concludes with a practical project, allowing participants to practice and showcase their newly acquired skills.

-The target hardware for this course will be simulated in 3D through simulation software.
-The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be used for programming the robots.
+The target hardware for this course will be simulated in 3D using simulation software.
+The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be utilized for programming the robots.

 By the end of this training, participants will be able to: